patent-pending minerial processing technology

 On the 1st October 2021, Zeotech received International Preliminary Report on Patentability, under Chapter II of the PCT (“IPRP”) for ‘Synthesis of Adsorption Material ‘ patent application that contained positive findings as to the novelty and inventiveness.
 The IPRP(II) was especially promising as the International Preliminary Examination Authority examiner, expressed a view that all of the 26 claims in the PCT application forming the Company’s core proprietary technology were both novel and inventive.

-Synthetic zeolites are manufactured aluminosilicate minerals with a sponge-like structure, made up of tiny pores (frameworks) that make them useful as catalysts or ultrafine filters.
+Manufactured zeolites are aluminosilicate minerals with a sponge-like structure, made up of tiny pores (frameworks) that make them useful as catalysts or ultrafine filters.
 They are commonly known as molecular sieves and can be designed to selectively adsorb molecules or ions dependant on their unique construction and have the ability to be regenerated over and over again for re-use (recycled).

 Zeolites act much like a magnet that can hold cations, like heavy metal, ammonia, low level radioactive elements, toxins, petrochemicals, many different types of gases and a multitude of various solutions.